sharma7ay/Xssfinder/README.md

 # XSS Detection Tool

-## Note

-This XSS Detection Tool works in conjunction with the Gxss tool.
-Ensure that the Gxss tool is run first to set up the necessary conditions for testing.

 ## Overview

 This tool is designed to detect Cross-Site Scripting (XSS) vulnerabilities in web applications.
 It works by testing specified URLs with various XSS payloads.